-- Taking personal advantage of any business or investment opportunity (e.g., the purchase or sale of property, services, or other interests) that you find out about through your work for the Company;
+- Taking personal advantage of any business or investment opportunity that you find out about through your work for the Company (e.g., the purchase or sale of property, services, or other interests);

-- Making any personal investment in an enterprise if the investment might affect, or appear to affect, your ability to make unbiased business decisions on behalf of the Company;
+- Making any personal investment in an enterprise if the investment might (or may appear to) affect your ability to make unbiased business decisions on behalf of the Company;

-- Acquiring an interest in a transaction involving the Company, a customer, counterparty, or supplier (not including routine investments in publicly traded companies, mutual funds, or employee investment funds managed by the Company);
+- Acquiring an interest in a transaction involving the Company, a consumer, counterparty, or supplier (not including routine investments in publicly traded companies, mutual funds, and employee investment funds managed by the Company);

-- Accepting special favors, or a business opportunity, or purchasing for personal use goods and services not available to other persons, as a result of your position with the Company from any person or organization with which the Company has a current or potential business relationship.
-(Accepting loans from other banks or financial institutions on customary terms to finance proper and usual activities [such as home mortgage loans] is permissible); or
+- Accepting (for personal use) any special favors, business opportunities, or purchasing goods and services not available to other persons, as a result of your position with the Company and from any person or organization with which the Company has a current (or potential) business relationship with; or

 Employment of Relatives